PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Experiments

 \subsection{Kuramoto-Sivashinsky equation}

-Our final and most challenging test case is the Kuramoto–Sivashinsky (KS) equation -- a fourth-order nonlinear PDE that exhibits chaotic dynamics (Appendix \ref{app:exp_detail:ks}).
+Our final and most challenging test case is the Kuramoto–Sivashinsky (KS) equation, a fourth-order nonlinear PDE that exhibits chaotic dynamics (more details are in the Appendix).
 This system tests our method's effectiveness on strongly nonlinear, chaotic dynamics where prediction errors can amplify rapidly and where linearization approximations are most severely challenged.

 \paragraph{Experimental Setup.} We simulate the KS equation on a spatial domain $[0,64]$ with a resolution of 512 points, focusing on the chaotic regime.
 Starting from $v(x,50)$, we generate 512 trajectories for training (first 500 steps) and 64 trajectories for testing (full 1000 steps) using a spectral method with temporal step size 0.05 \citep{dresdner_learning_2023}.